gcattinp/agreements/TokenPurchase.linked.md

 ##  TOKEN PURCHASE

-The Seller agrees to sell [%NATION Amount] NATION Tokens to the Buyer at a price of [%NATION Value] per Token.
+The Seller agrees to sell [%NATION Amount] to the Buyer at a price of [%NATION UV] per Token.

-The Buyer agrees to purchase the Tokens for a total of [%NATION Value].
+The Buyer agrees to purchase the Tokens for a total of [%NATION TV].

 ## TRANSACTION